 - 2-4 tablespoons olive oil - (see notes)

 - 2 salmon portions, brushed with oil - 4-6 ounces per serving

 - citrus from the gremolata - halved

 - In the bowl of a small food processor, combine citrus zests, mint, parsley, shallot cut in small pieces, garlic, pinions, and sea salt.

 - Add olive oil to desired consistency.
 Set aside.

 - Preheat grill to medium-high.
-Season salmon portions with salt and pepper.
+Brush salmon fillets with oil, and season with salt and pepper.

-- Place salmon portions and citrus halves on grill.
-Cook until salmon is medium (or to your preference) and citrus has nice char marks.
+- Place salmon skin side down and citrus halves on grill.
+Cook 6-8 minutes before turning until salmon is medium (or to your preference) and citrus has nice char marks.

 - Plate salmon.
 Top with a spoonful of gremolata.
 Serve citrus alongside to squeeze overtop.